QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Experimental Setup

-\paragraph{Optimization Parameters.} Step sizes and iteration counts are calibrated based on convergence analysis and computational efficiency.
-In iterative adversarial attacks, random initialization is used to introduce variability in the perturbation process, which enhances attack diversity and leads to higher overall success rates.
+Step sizes and iteration counts are calibrated based on convergence analysis and computational efficiency.
+In iterative adversarial attacks, random initialization is employed to introduce variability into the perturbation process, which enhances attack diversity and yields higher overall success rates.